Current Projects at MIKRA

 In March 2019, MIKRA was featured in a cinematic documentary on the origins of the Pentateuch.

 Since September, our team has been travelling to Ethiopia to meet with key officials for a proposed manuscript restoration project, and our extended team has recently hosted an Ethiopian delegation in London to talk through details.

-Since January 2019, our Hebrew manuscript and scroll team has conducted exhibits in two US State House facilities and another is schedule for the early second quarter of 2019.
+Since January 2019, our Hebrew manuscript and scroll team has conducted exhibits in three US State House facilities, as well as numerous other private environments.